 What is the EMMETT Technique?

-The EMMETT Technique is a unique form of body therapy for both people and animals,that involves the application of light finger pressure at specific points to release the tensions in muscle and muscle groups.
+The EMMETT Technique is a unique form of body therapy for both people and animals, involving the application of light finger pressure at specific points.
+It is based on the belief that light touch can trigger a relaxation response in the soft tissue, and the therapist may help relieve tensions resulting in feelings of improved comfort within the body.

-It is truly a complementary therapy as it works well as a standalone treatment but combines powerfully with all other bodywork such as massage, Bowen therapy, chiropractic, physiotherapy and craniosacral therapy as some typical examples.
+It is truly a complementary therapy as it combines easily with all other bodywork such as massage, Bowen therapy, chiropractic, physiotherapy and craniosacral therapy as some typical examples, although relaxation of tensions can be felt when the technique is applied in isolation.

 Special language skills are incorporated to reinforce and anchor the positive physical changes greatly enhancing the outcome.